grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 ## Model interactions after the problem domain

 Sometimes at work, I am asked to conduct a design workshop.
-The example I often give to my colleagues is to design a system for order reservation (customers place orders and shop deliverers can reserve who gets to deliver which order).
+The example I often give to my colleagues is to design a system for order reservations (customers place orders and shop deliverers can reserve who gets to deliver which order).
 The thing that struck me the first few times I did this workshop was that even though the application was all about orders and their reservation, nearly none of the attendees introduced any kind of `Order` interface or class with `Reserve()` method on it.
 Most of the attendees assume that `Order` is a data structure and handle reservation by adding it to a "collection of reserved items" which can be imagined as the following code fragment:

 ```csharp
 // order is just a data structure,